Angela N. Brooks: Early life and education

-Brooks watched Gattaca in 1997 and was inspired to study genetics.
-Brooks studied biology at the University of California, San Diego, where she specialised in bioinformatics.
+After watching Gattaca in 1997, Brooks was inspired to study genetics.
+She studied biology at the University of California, San Diego, where she specialized in bioinformatics.
 She became interested in alternative splicing, and decided to focus on this for her doctoral studies.
 She moved to University of California, Berkeley for her graduate program, working with Steven E. Brenner.
-During her doctorate she worked on Modencode, a project which looked to create an encyclopaedia of the elements in the Drosophila melanogaster genomes.
+During her doctorate, she worked on Modencode, a project which looked to create an encyclopedia of the elements in the Drosophila melanogaster genomes.
 She created JuncBASE (junction-based analysis of splicing events), a program which analysed high-throughput sequencing data generated.
 Brooks was a postdoctoral fellow at the Dana–Farber Cancer Institute, where she worked with Matthew Meyerson.
 Here she studied the cancerous effects of mutation in U2 small nuclear RNA auxiliary factor 1 (U2AF1) and SF3B1.
 U2AF1 is frequently mutated in adenocarcinoma of the lung and myeloid leukemia, and SF3B1 in lymphoid leukemia.